Skip to content

 Which option gives me the lowest monthly payments?

-If your goal is to keep your monthly car payments to a minimum, it is worth considering a PCP plan.
-With a PCP agreement, you’ll typically pay lower monthly payments during the term of the agreement.
-That’s because you aren’t paying towards the full cost or value of the car.
-With a PCP set-up, you’re just paying off the value of the expected ‘depreciation’ in the value of the vehicle.
+If your goal is to keep your monthly instalments to a minimum, it is worth considering a PCP plan.
+You’ll typically pay lower monthly payments because you’re just paying off the expected ‘depreciation’ in the value of the vehicle.

-At the end of the agreement, you’ll then have the option to pay a large ‘balloon’ payment if you want to keep the car.
-But in many cases, drivers may decide to trade in and simply start a new PCP agreement on a new car, so they never actually own a vehicle outright.
+At the end of the agreement, you'll have the option to pay a large ‘balloon’ payment if you want to keep the car.
+But drivers may decide to trade in and simply start a new PCP agreement on a new car, so they never actually own a vehicle outright.

 Is a personal loan cheaper than car finance?

-For many car buyers, the goal is to get the lowest interest rate or APR and pay the least interest over the term of the deal.
-But the interest rate you are offered will depend on your credit history and credit rating.
+For many car buyers, the goal is to get the lowest rate or APR and pay the least interest over the term of the deal.
+But the rate you're offered will depend on your credit history and credit rating.

 EXCELLENT CREDIT RATING